ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ![Figure\: The Interview Window](/assets/img/interview3.png "The Interview Window"){:width="400px"}

 Each guest also has a volume level slider, which can be used to adjust the guest's volume as needed.
-Guest can also be muted and unmuted by clicking the {% inlineicon speaker3 15 inverted %}speaker{% endinlineicon %} icon just to the left of the volume slider.
+Guests can also be muted and unmuted by clicking the {% inlineicon speaker3 15 inverted %}speaker{% endinlineicon %} icon just to the left of the volume slider.

 #### Disconnecting a Guest